Pham-Hoang-Phuc/Pham-Hoang-Phuc/README.md

 # Hi, I'm Pham Hoang Phuc
 Welcome to my profile!
-I am currently an AI major student and I am interested in Data Science and AI Engineering.
+I'm an Artificial Intelligence (AI) major student and deeply interested in Data Science and AI Engineering.
 I love to explore and learn new things.

 ## Languages and Tools
 <!-- Skill icons provided by skill-icons.
 Full icon list and names: